HydraLM81/sendInput/README.md

 # SendInput

-A C++ function designed to handle individual keypresses by importing data into a computers keyboard stream
+A C++ function defined in the `WinUser.h` header designed to handle keypresses on the virtual keyboard by importing data into a computers keyboard stream

 # What I did